-It accelerated it's feeding programmes, bringing forward core projects to assist our partners in the field in getting vital nourishment to the poorest, to offset possible interruption resulting from the continued pandemic restrictions.
+The charity accelerated it's feeding programmes, bringing forward core projects to assist our partners in the field in getting vital nourishment to the poorest, to offset possible interruption resulting from the continued pandemic restrictions and difficulties resulting from the floods

-Our One-to-One comprehensive Orphan support ensured 145 children in Yemen, Gaza, Pakistan and Kashmir received regular monthly assistance throughout the year.
-Our Orphan fund contributed support to children by giving access to free education, food relief, shelter, water security and health care
+Our One-to-One comprehensive Orphan support ensured 154 children across Yemen, Gaza, Pakistan and Kashmir received regular monthly assistance throughout the year.
+Our Orphan fund contributed support to children by giving access to free education, food relief, shelter, water security and health care.

-Water poverty in Pakistan, Uganda and Yemen was alleviated for many by the provision of over 300 Hand Pumps, Spring wells and Water connections and emergency palatable water delivery in difficult times.
-The infrastructure will serve thousands every day for many years.
+Water poverty in Pakistan, Uganda and Yemen was permanently alleviated for many by the provision of over 250 Hand Pumps, Spring wells and Water connections.